-- a.
-Select Class - b.
-Class Details - c.
+- 1. Select Class - 2.
+Class Details - a.
+Age or Class/Grade - b.
 First Day in Program When did the child begin Part C Services?
-This will be the same as the IFSP date. - d.
-Child's first and last name- middle initial - e.
-Child's nickname if preferred - f.
-Identifier only used for district purposes, such as DISTRICT Child ID# - g.
-Gender - h.
-Birth Date - i.
-Primary Language be specific, if you are unsure, ASK the family for clarification - j.
-Ethnicity Level 1 be specific, if you are unsure, ASK the family for clarification - k.
-Race Level 1 be specific, if you are unsure, ASK the family for clarification - I. Student ID#- For district purposes only - m.
-NSSRS ID# this is the number assigned to the child by the state when they first enter the educational system.
-It is REQUIRED to be placed in the child's profile so that the State of Nebraska can easily access the child's GOLD data accurately. - n.
-Funding Sources ASK your online administrator which boxes should be marked for this particular child - i.
-If the child is enrolled in Head Start, specify which program they attend - o.
-Free and Reduced Lunch mark as appropriate - p.
-Assess this child using the Spanish Language and Literacy Objectives? mark as appropriate - q.
-School District select the child's district of residence - i.
-If the child is in the foster care system, you MUST enter the child's home district here, NOT the district where the child is receiving foster care/special education services. - 4.
-If all information is accurate, click 'Save' - 5.
-For each child, go to "My Children" for Home Language Survey - a.
-Click on any child who says "Complete" - b.
-Click on "Yes, Complete Now" - c.
-Complete Home Language Survey and click "Submit" - d.
-From Manage Children Table, click on the child you just completed the survey for - 6.
-Begin documenting Entry Data into the system - a.
-All initial documentation must be entered within 45 calendar days of the IFSP date.
+This will always be the same as the IFSP date. - 3.
+Child Details - a.
+Child's First and Last Name - b.
+Child's Nickname if preferred - c.
+Identifier only used for district purposes, such as DISTRICT Child ID# - d.
+Gender - e.
+Birth Date - f.
+Primary Language be specific, if you are unsure, ASK the family for clarification - g.
+Ethnicity Level 1 be specific, if you are unsure, ASK the family for clarification - h.
+Race Level 1 be specific, if you are unsure, ASK the family for clarification - i.
+Student ID # optional, if you choose to fill this section out, student ID# refers to your district ID# - j.
+ADVISER ID # this is the number assigned to the child by the state when they first enter the educational system.
+It is REQUIRED to be placed in the child's profile so that the State of Nebraska can easily access the child's GOLD data accurately. - 4.
+Funding Sources- ASK your online administrator which boxes should be marked for this particular child - 5.
+Custom Funding Sources Head Start Agency - ☐ If the child is enrolled in Head Start, specify which program they attend - ☐ If the child is not enrolled in Head Start, click "NA" - 6.
+IEP- mark as yes or no - a.
+What date will this child begin to receive IEP services?
+Entry into IDEA Part B should be the original IEP date. - b.
+Preschool Entry Assessment Tool should always be Teaching Strategies GOLD - 7.
+Free and Reduced Lunch Mark as appropriate - 8.
+Assess this child using the Spanish Language and Literacy Objectives?
+Mark as appropriate - 9.
+Custom Questions: School District Select your school district - 10.
+If all information is accurate, click 'Save' - 11.
+Begin documenting Entry Data into the system